S-Ebadi/DevOps25/README.md

 ###

-"Remember your innerchild and dont forget that innoc ence you once had.
+"Remember your innerchild and dont forget that innocence you once had.
 Look your innerchild up in memory and make that kid proud by making everything worth it."

  /Unknown